davidroyer/nuxtcms/README.md

 - :card_file_box: Use YAML for data

-- :lock: Can have drafts for content
+- :lock: Can set content collection items to draft

-- :mag: easy access to get the content and data you need
+- :mag: Easy access to get the content and data you need

 - :label: Automatic tag API creation for any collections that include them in frontmatter
   <!-- - Easy & Consistent access -->